noise-lab/ml-systems/docs/index.md

 # Machine Learning for Computer Systems

+## Course Description

 ## Structure

+Each lecture has a set of slides/notes explaining concepts and an associated reading.
+Please do the reading before class.
+Slides or notes will be posted after each class.

-A general structure for a short course on this material is as follows.
-Each lecture has (1) a set of slides explaining concepts, (2) an accompanying Jupyter Notebook with example applications from networking to make the concepts more concrete and further expand on networking concepts, (3) some basic background reading on the topic.
+Most lectures will also have an accompanying Jupyter Notebook with example applications from computer systems to make the concepts more concrete.

 ## Schedule